Encounter

 The Encounter course follows a blended-learning format, combining in-person and online sessions.

-In-Person Saturday Intensives: Three full-day Saturday sessions held in London at the beginning, middle, and end of the year.
-These sessions run from 11:00 AM to 7:00 PM, including an evening meal together.
+Three full-day Saturday sessions held in London at the beginning, middle, and end of the year at The London Jesuit Centre.
 Attendance at all Saturday intensives is compulsory.

 Handouts: Handouts for each module are provided before and after sessions via Google Drive.
 Students should feel comfortable downloading and accessing these materials.